 Use an app to keep track of your spending: There are credit card apps that you can download to keep track of your monthly spending.
-One such app is Seedly, a created-in-Singapore app that helps users keep track of their credit cards spending.
+One such app is Seedly, a made-in-Singapore app that helps users keep track of their credit cards spending.
 By using Seedly, users will know how much they are spending each month, and what they are spending it on.
 That also means you can keep track of your spending habits without painstakingly writing down everything on a note pad, and then transferring it onto an excel table.

 What else can Singaporeans do to avoid falling into the credit card debt trap?
 Discuss your tips with us on Facebook.
 We would love to hear from you!

 DollarsAndSense.sg is a website that aims to provide interesting, bite-sized financial articles which are relevant to the average Singaporean.
 Subscribe to our free e-newsletter to receive exclusive content not available on our website.
 Follow us as well on Instagram @DNSsingapore to get your daily dose of finance knowledge through photos.